pawelgrzybek/pawelgrzybek.com/content/posts/2018-11-25-cross-cutting-functionality-in-react-using-higher-order-components-render-props-and-hooks.md

 ### Pros of using Render props

 If you watched ["Never Write Another HoC"](https://youtu.be/BcVAq3YFiuc) by Michael Jackson, you probably understand the number of benefits of using Render Props over HOC.
 There is plenty of well know libraries that extensively use this pattern: [Downshift](https://github.com/paypal/downshift), [React-Motion](https://github.com/chenglou/react-motion) and [React Router](https://reacttraining.com/react-router/) to list a few.
-Have a look at the [Awesome React Render Props](https://github.com/jaredpalmer/awesome-react-render-props) by Jared Palmer to find hundreds more.
+Have a look at the [Awesome React Render Props](https://github.com/jaredpalmer/awesome-react-render-props) by Jared Palmer for hundreds more.
 Ooo, wait a second!
 [React Context API](https://reactjs.org/docs/context.html) uses that too.

 Compared to imperative HOCs, Render Props provide a clean declarative API that is easy to reason about and compose.
 No need to worry about naming collisions of props, coping methods or out of the blue props attached to a component.